syntasso/instruqt-kubecon/09-gracefully-detect-an-update-request/assignment.md

 }
 ```

-Replace that error catch with this more detailed handler:
+Replace that full snippit catch with this more detailed handler:
 ```
 err = r.Client.Create(ctx, newService(customResource.Name, customResource.Namespace))
 if err != nil {